Last updated

 1. The sender creates an escrow using the EscrowCreate transaction.
 This transaction defines:

-• An amount of XRP to lock up.
+• An amount of XRP or fungible tokens to lock up.

-2. When the transaction is processed, the XRP Ledger creates an Escrow object that holds the escrowed XRP.
+2. When the transaction is processed successfully, the XRP Ledger creates an Escrow object that holds the escrowed funds.

-3. The recipient sends an EscrowFinish transaction to deliver the XRP.
-If the conditions have been met, this destroys the Escrow object and delivers the XRP to the recipient.
+3. The recipient sends an EscrowFinish transaction to deliver the funds.
+If the conditions are met, this destroys the Escrow object and delivers the funds to the recipient.
+Additionally, any missing trust lines or MPT entries may be auto-created for recipients if authorization isn't required.

 Note

 If the escrow has an expiration time and isn't successfully finished before then, the escrow becomes expired.
-An expired escrow remains in the ledger until an EscrowCancel transaction cancels it, destroying the Escrow object and returning the XRP to the sender.
+An expired escrow remains in the ledger until an EscrowCancel transaction cancels it, returning the escrowed funds to the sender.

 Escrow States